 December 28th is very similar to April Fool’s Day in the UK with newspapers and TV news channels running ridiculous but almost believable stories.
 Over the past few years javeamigos.com has joined in with the fun, publishing fake news stories such as the Arenal zone bidding for independence from Xàbia and the new parking charges for foreign-registered vehicles.
 However December 28th actually commemorates the day when new-born babies – the innocents – were massacred on the orders of King Herod in his attempt to kill the infant Jesus.

 Nochevieja (New Year’s Eve)

-For the past couple of years Xàbia has celebrated the arrival of a new year twice in one day!
+For the past few years, Xàbia has celebrated the arrival of a new year twice in one day!
 At midday on New Year’s Eve December 31st families gather in the heart of the historic centre to hear the bells chime twelve times and thus marking the new year on the other side of the planet.
 Segments of oranges instead of grapes are eaten, music played with maybe some dancing and the young children who might otherwise be asleep some twelve hours later are allowed to enjoy their own New Year’s Eve.

 New Year’s Eve is another chance for friends and family to come together to celebrate the end of the old year and the arrival of the new.
 Bars and restaurants are often booked up long before the evening arrives.
 It’s expensive but the feast is often enormous with several courses.
 As midnight approaches, attention is often directed towards the TV which is showing the live broadcast from the Puerta del Sol in Madrid, Spain’s answer to Times Square.
 All eyes will be on the clock on top of the Real Casa de Correos building which has served as the marker of the arrival of the New Year in mainland Spain since 1962.